Appendix: Morphing based on landmarks#

 folder – that will make sure that all common files are in place.

 Let us start by modifying the number of landmarks.
 Such modification plays two slightly different roles in the construction of the non-linear RBF transform.
 First of all, it allows controlling the density of points and, therefore, the accuracy of the constructed transform.
 For example, if we request NumPoints to be 4, we will face the same situation that we experience in the first lesson.
 Thus, increasing this number should hypothetically improve the morphing.
 However, nothing comes for free – the sizes of allocated matrices will also increase, and the speed of the model construction will decrease to some degree.
 Additionally, by increasing the number of points we increase the probability of covering all small and sharp features of the bone by landmarks.
 Please note that the surface vertices are selected as landmarks by uniformly distributing them across all vertex indices.
 That may cause the situation when a bony feature consists of a small number of vertices and, therefore, may appear to be not included in the landmark set.
 Changing the number of requested landmarks may fix this problem.
 Thus, it is a general recommendation to change the number of landmarks until the desired or an acceptable accuracy is reached.
-Let us change the number of points to the values of A: 20, B: 200, C: 400, and D: 1000:
+Let us change the number of points to the values of 20, 200, 400, and 1000:

 AnyFunTransform3DSTL STLTransform =